23 Dec 2015

 High-tech & Modern Industry Development

 Shanghai is a major tourist destination.
-In 2013, the number of domestic tourists grew by 3.6% to 260 million but overseas tourists dropped by 5% to 7.57 million.
+In 2014, the number of domestic tourists grew by 3.2% to 268 million while overseas tourists grew by 4.5% to 7.91 million.

-The leading overseas markets in 2013 were the US, the EU, Japan, the ASEAN, Hong Kong and the Middle East.
-The EU was the leading source of imports, followed by the ASEAN, Japan, the US, South Korea and Taiwan.
-In 2013, Shanghai exported US$16.8 billion to Hong Kong and imported US$742 million from Hong Kong.
+The leading overseas markets in 2014 were the US, the EU, Japan, the ASEAN, Hong Kong and the Middle East.
+The EU was the leading source of imports, followed by Japan, the ASEAN, the US, South Korea and Taiwan.
+In 2014, Shanghai exported US$18.5 billion to Hong Kong and imported US$790 million from Hong Kong.

 In recent years, thanks to liberalizations in the services sector, foreign investment in the services sector has increased more quickly than in the secondary sector.
-Of the utilized FDI in 2013, the secondary industry accounted for 9.7% and the tertiary industry accounted for 90.1%.
+Of the utilized FDI in 2014, the secondary industry accounted for 9.8% and the tertiary industry accounted for 90.2%.
+Up to 2014, the cumulative total of utilized FDI reached US$169 billion where the secondary sector accounted for 32% and the tertiary sector accounted for 67.8%.

 Shanghai is the largest consumer market among all mainland cities, supported by the rising income level and large inflow of tourists.
 Shanghai consumers are also being viewed as trend-setters for fashion and lifestyle products among the whole country.

 Shanghai’s retail sector is developing rapidly.
-Shanghai’s per capita disposable income of urban residents reached RMB43,851 in 2013, increased by 9.1% from 2012.
+Shanghai’s per capita disposable income of urban residents reached RMB47,710 in 2014, increased by 8.8% from 2013.

 Major foreign retail enterprises in Shanghai include hypermarkets like Carrefour, Walmart, Metro and Lotus Supercenter and department stores like Isetan, No.1 Yaohan and Pacific Department Store etc. Supermarkets and convenience stores are mainly local enterprises.